 Selected Significant Representations

-Mr. Koukios was an Assistant Chief in the Fraud Section’s FCPA Unit from 2012 to 2014, directly supervising some of the Unit’s most high-profile matters.
-He assisted with drafting the DOJ and SEC joint publication, A Resource Guide to the U.S. Foreign Corrupt Practices Act, which followed a series of consultations with business and compliance leaders.
+Before joining Morrison & Foerster, Mr. Koukios spent 10 years at the U.S. Department of Justice (DOJ), starting his career as an Assistant United States Attorney in Miami and finishing his tenure at DOJ as Senior Deputy Chief of the Criminal Division’s Fraud Section in Washington, D.C., where he supervised investigations, prosecutions, and resolutions in the Fraud Section’s FCPA, Health Care Fraud, and Securities and Financial Fraud Units.
+While at DOJ, Mr. Koukios investigated and prosecuted health care fraud, procurement fraud, public corruption, money laundering, and export control offenses, working closely with state, federal, and foreign law enforcement officials, as well as the U.S. Securities and Exchange Commission (SEC); U.S. Departments of Defense, State, and Commerce; and intelligence agencies.
+He assisted in drafting the widely acclaimed DOJ and SEC joint publication A Resource Guide to the U.S. Foreign Corrupt Practices Act, which followed a series of consultations with business and compliance leaders.
 He was also a lead examiner for the Phase 2 examination of Russia’s compliance with the Anti-Bribery Convention of the Organisation for Economic Co-operation and Development (OECD).

-From 2010 to 2011, Mr. Koukios served as Special Counsel to FBI Director Robert S. Mueller, III, advising the Director and other FBI executives on criminal policy issues, preparing FBI Executive Management for congressional testimony, representing the FBI at interagency meetings, and acting as a liaison between FBI and other DOJ components.
+From 2010 to 2011, Mr. Koukios served as Special Counsel to then-FBI Director Robert S. Mueller, III, advising the Director and other FBI executives on criminal policy issues, preparing FBI Executive Management for congressional testimony, representing the FBI at interagency meetings, and acting as a liaison between FBI and other DOJ components.

 FCPA Spotlight: Meet James Koukios

-©1996-2016 Morrison & Foerster LLP.
+©1996-2018 Morrison & Foerster LLP.
 All rights reserved.